cdrclbrs/blog/_posts/2009-05-15-edge-case-nested-and-mixed-lists.md

 last_modified_at: 2017-03-09T14:25:52-05:00
 ---

 Nested and mixed lists are an interesting beast.
-It's a corner case to make sure that lists within lists do not break the ordered list numbering order and list styles go deep enough.
+It's a co**rner case to make sure that lists within lists do not break the ordered list numbering order and list styles go deep enough.**

+> [!WARNING]
+> Hello

+> [!IMPORTANT]
+> this is dangerous
+>

 ## Ordered -- Unordered -- Ordered